Warsama Hassan

-Warsama Hassan Houssein (born 17 March 1999) is a Djiboutian professional footballer who plays for Arta/Solar7 and the Djibouti national team.
+Warsama Hassan Houssein (born 17 March 1999) is a Djiboutian professional footballer who plays for AP Brera Strumica and the Djibouti national team.

 Club career

 Born in Djibouti, Hassan joined the Standard Liège youth system in 2007.
 In 2015, he moved to Genk, playing in the club's academy for four years.
 On 2 January 2019, Hassan signed for Belgian First Amateur Division club Seraing on a two-year contract.

 In October 2020 Hassan joined Sereď of the Slovak Fortuna Liga.
 With the move he became the first player from Djibouti to sign for a top-flight club in Europe.
 It was announced in August 2021 that Hassan had signed for Maltese Premier League club Sliema Wanderers on a one-year contract with a club option for an additional year.

 International career

 Hassan previously represented Belgium at under-15 and under-16 levels.
 In 2014 he made three friendly appearances for the U15 side, two against Turkey and one against Italy.
 In April 2016 he made one under-17 appearance in a friendly against the Czech Republic.
 Hassan made his senior debut for Djibouti in a 2–1 FIFA World Cup qualification win against Eswatini on 4 September 2019.